Partial compactification of stability manifolds via massless semistable objects: Notation and preliminaries

-The objects in $P(\phi)$ are called \defn{semistable of phase $\phi$}, the filtration is the \defn{Harder--Narasimhan filtration} (henceforth abbreviated to HN filtration) of $c$, and the objects $a_i$ are called the semistable factors of $c$.
+with cones $a_i \in P(\phi_i)$ where $\phi_1 > \phi_2 > \cdots > \phi_n$. \end{enumerate} The subcategory $P(\phi)$ is called the \defn{slice of phase $\phi$}, its objects are \defn{semistable of phase $\phi$}, the filtration is the \defn{Harder--Narasimhan filtration} (henceforth abbreviated to HN filtration) of $c$, and the objects $a_i$ are the \defn{semistable factors} of $c$.
 The filtration, in particular the semistable factors, are determined uniquely up to isomorphism when they exist.
-The \defn{maximal and minimal phases} of $0\neq c \in \CC$ are $\phi^+(c)=\phi_1$ and $\phi^-(c)=\phi_n$, respectively.
+The \defn{maximal and minimal phases} of $0\neq c \in \CC$ are $\phi^+(c) \coloneqq \phi_1$ and $\phi^-(c) \coloneqq \phi_n$, respectively.

-For any slicing $P$ and interval $I\subset \R$ let $P(I)$ denote the full subcategory of $\CC$ on those objects whose semistable factors with respect to the slicing have phases in $I$.
-When $I=(a,b]$ we omit the outer brackets and simply write write $P(a,b]$ and so on.
-The category $P(I)$ is quasi-abelian when $I$ has length strictly less than one.
-A \defn{stable} object is a simple semistable object, that is a semistable object of some phase $\phi$ with no proper strict subobjects in the quasi-abelian category $P(\phi)$.
+For any interval $I \subseteq \R$, we denote by $P(I)$ the full subcategory of $\CC$ on those objects whose semistable factors have phases in $I$.
+When $I=(a,b)$ we omit the outer brackets and simply write $P(a,b)$; likewise for other types of intervals.
+Equivalently, $P(I)$ is the extension closure of the slices $P(\phi)$ for all $\phi\in I$.

-The slicing $P$ is \defn{locally finite} if there is some $\epsilon>0$ such that $P(\phi-\epsilon,\phi+\epsilon) $ is a length quasi-abelian category for each $\phi\in \R$.
-In particular, for a locally finite slicing each slice $P(\phi)$ is a quasi-abelian length category.
-It follows that each semistable object has a finite composition series whose factors are stable objects.
-However, we do not know in general that the set of these stable factors, nor the multiplicity with which each occurs, are well-defined --- see \cite{enomoto2021jordanholder} for a discussion of when a quasi-abelian category satisfies the Jordan--H\"older Theorem.
-Let $\slice{\CC}$ denote the space of locally finite slicings on $\CC$.
-This has a metric
+An interval $I\subset \R$ is said to have \defn{strict length one} if either $I = (\phi,\phi+1]$ or $I = [\phi,\phi+1)$ for some $\phi\in \R$.
+The category $P(I)$ is abelian when $I$ is an interval of strict length one (see below) and quasi-abelian when $I$ is contained in such an interval \cite[\S4]{Bridgeland07}.

+A \defn{stable} object is a semistable object that is simple in its slice, \ie a semistable object of some phase $\phi$ with no proper strict subobjects in the quasi-abelian category $P(\phi)$.